-As the LPG dispenser in the Station has 2 nozzles instead, it is assumed to have an additional metering device and 2 ball values for the connection of additional nozzle.
-Failure of the dispenser is estimated to be 1.2×10^{-4} per year by 'Parts Count' method as illustrated in Table 8.
+As the LPG dispenser in the Station has 2 nozzles instead, it is assumed to have an additional metering device and 2 ball valves for the connection of additional nozzle.
+Failure of the dispenser is estimated to be $1.2 \times 10^{-4}$ per year by 'Parts Count' method as illustrated in Table 8.
 The pipework in the dispenser is assumed to have a diameter of 20 mm.
 Only significant leak is considered in the assessment.